sakurashiki/topico/README.md

 　↓

 # Topico
 Topico enables you easier to show twitter hashtag comments on screen(browser).
-You can get feedback of audience, when you do presentation or pannel discussion.
+You can get many feedback of audiences, when you do presentation or pannel discussion.
 Topico tries to get new comments for every 15 seconds.
-When topico recognizes a new comment, inject it to timeline automatically.
+When topico recognizes a new comment, insert it to timeline automatically.

 ![use image](https://qkwkw.github.io/readme_images/topico.jpg)